Penitent thief: Narratives

 Two men were crucified at the same time as Jesus, one on his right and one on his left, which the Gospel of Mark interprets as fulfillment of the prophecy of Isaiah 53:12 ("And he was numbered with the transgressors").
-According to the Gospels of Matthew and Mark, respectively, both of the thieves mocked Jesus; Luke 23, however, relates:
+According to the Gospels of Matthew and Mark, both of the thieves mocked Jesus; Luke 23, however, relates:

 ^{39} Now one of the criminals hanging there reviled Jesus, saying, "Are you not the Messiah?
 Save yourself and us."

 ^{40} The other, however, rebuking him, said in reply, "Have you no fear of God, for you are subject to the same condemnation?

 ^{41} And indeed, we have been condemned justly, for the sentence we received corresponds to our crimes, but this man has done nothing criminal."

 ^{42} Then he said, "Jesus, remember me, when you come into your kingdom."

 ^{43} He replied to him, "Amen, I say to you, today you will be with me in Paradise."

-The Gospel of John account of Jesus' death merely names both of these criminals as "....and two others" without naming their crimes.
+The Gospel of John mentions the two without naming them or their crimes, calling them simply "two others".

 Harmonizations

 Various attempts have been made to reconcile the apparent contradiction between the account in Luke and the overlapping account in Mark and Matthew.
 Tatian omitted/rejected the Markan/Matthean tradition in his Diatessaron, and Ephrem the Syrian apparently followed suit.
 Origen of Alexandria, Eustathius of Antioch, and Epiphanius of Salamis described the differences as reflections of different, yet complementary authorial intent.
 Origen and his many heirs promoted a chronological harmonization, wherein both thieves at first reviled Jesus, only for one thief to repent on the spot.
-Epiphanius—followed by Ambrose of Milan and Augustine of Hippo—contended that Mark and Matthew, for the sake of concision, employed a figure of speech called syllepsis whereby the plural was used to indicate the singular.
+Epiphanius, followed by Ambrose of Milan and Augustine of Hippo, contended that Mark and Matthew, for the sake of concision, employed a figure of speech called syllepsis whereby the plural was used to indicate the singular.
 Later commentators, such as Frederic Farrar, have drawn attention to the difference between the Greek words used: "The two first Synoptists tell us that both the robbers during an early part of the hours of crucifixion reproached Jesus (ὠνείδιζον), but we learn from St Luke that only one of them used injurious and insulting language to Him (ἐβλασφήμει)."